Lane-G-Smith/Discord-Bot-Vanilla-JS-GPT-4/README.md

 ```sh
 https://git-scm.com/downloads
 ```
-### Install PM2 to host your bot from your own computer in the background indefinitely.
+### Install PM2 to host your bot from your own computer in the background indefinitely
 ```sh
 https://pm2.keymetrics.io/
 ```